-The Trust recognizes financial instruments at fair value upon initial recognition, inclusive of transaction costs in the case of financial instruments not measured at fair value.
+The Trust recognizes financial instruments at fair value through profit and loss (FVTPL) upon initial recognition, inclusive of transaction costs in the case of financial instruments not measured at fair value.
 Purchases and sales of financial assets are recognized as at their trade date.
-The Trust classifies its investments in equities and fixed income securities as financial assets or financial liabilities at fair value through profit or loss (FVTPL).
+The Trust classifies its investments in equities and fixed income securities as financial assets or financial liabilities at FVTPL.
 Other investment funds (the Partnership) held by the Trust do not meet the SPPI test and therefore have been classified as financial assets at FVTPL.